ag4work/2D-multiplayer-shooter/README.md

 Server tells you that another player is needed.
 After the second player connected the "game" is started.

-Each of two player can press "left" and "right" buttons and it will be send to the server.
+Each of two player move left and right (arrow keys) and shoot (spacebar).
 These commands change player's state (it's X-coord).
 After that new game state (players coords) are sent to each players frontend.

-There is currently third players (PC) included.
+There is currently third players (AI) included.
+It moves only, does not shoot yet.

 Application configured with embedded Tomcat so you can run it simply:
 1. Built: